Amelie-Eloise/JS-game/README.md

 ## Ashurbanipal's game

-The British Museum [I am Asurbanipal, King of the World](https://www.britishmuseum.org/whats_on/exhibitions/ashurbanipal.aspx) exhibition includes the board for a game the king played.
+The British Museum [I am Asurbanipal, King of the World](https://www.britishmuseum.org/whats_on/exhibitions/ashurbanipal.aspx) exhibition includes the board for a game the king played, the 'Game of 58 holes'.
 The rules he used aren't known with certainty, but this is a JavaScript game to create a possible version.
-It's based on later versions of the game, which have to be simplified to make sense with the board from the exhibition.
+It's based on [these](https://www.tradgames.org.uk/games/Hounds-And-Jackals.htm#Rules) suggestions for possible rules for the game.